-A student with a temporary disability which makes school attendance impossible or inadvisable shall be entitled to receive individual instruction in the student's home at home or in a hospital or other residential health facility, excluding state hospitals.
+A student with a temporary disability which makes school attendance impossible or inadvisable shall be entitled to receive individual instruction at home or in a hospital or other residential health facility, excluding state hospitals.
 (Education Code 48206.3)

 (cf. 5112.2 - Exclusions from Attendance)